Port Talbot Railway and Docks Company: Ogmore Valleys Extension Railway

 In 1895, promoters associated with the Barry Railway proposed a London and South Wales Railway.
 This was to by-pass the Great Western Railway by building a new line from Cogan, near Cardiff, to the Metropolitan Railway north of London.
 The motivation in this was dissatisfaction with the Great Western Railway, which had a monopoly of rail transport from South Wales to London and Salisbury.

 Swansea was not to be left out: the Vale of Glamorgan Railway, controlled by the Barry Railway, proposed a westward extension from their line, through Porthcawl to join the Rhondda and Swansea Bay Railway.
 Together the two schemes would provide a new line from Swansea to London.
 The VoGR part would bisect Emily Talbot's lands and put the PTR&D at a disadvantage.

 Accordingly, a defensive scheme was proposed by her advisers.
 A railway (it became the Ogmore Valleys Extension Railway) was designed to traverse her lands broadly giving the alignment sought by the VoGR scheme, and running powers on it would be offered to them, enabling the PTR&D to retain control locally.
 The proposal extended to building as far as Tondu, and after negotiation the GWR agreed to facilitate traffic from its L&OR lines to the OVE route.

 This plan was submitted for the 1896 session of Parliament in parallel with the London and South Wales Railway scheme.
-The London and South Wales Railway proposal was withdrawn when the GWR gave certain undertakings, but the OVE was considered to be worthwhile in its own right, and it was authorised on 20 July 1896.
+The London and South Wales Railway proposal was withdrawn when the GWR gave certain undertakings, but the OVE was considered to be worthwhile in its own right, and it was authorised on 20 July 1896 as the Port Talbot Railway and Docks (Ogmore Valleys Extension) Act 1896 (59 & 60 Vict. c. cxlv).
 As well as the new construction the powers included acquisition of the Cefn and Pyle Railway, a horse tramroad leading from ironworks at Cefn to Pyle GWR station.
 This was to be converted to main line standards as a locomotive line.

 The OVE line, the property of the PTR&D, was probably opened on 19 December 1898, for goods and mineral traffic only.